Introduction to SHIBARI

 The historical context and evolution of shibari

-Consent, power dynamics and negotiation
+Consent and negotiation

 Basic knots